 Tree in the Meadow

-Tree in the Meadow features a scenic landscape with a distinctive lone tree silhouetted against a warm amber and orange sky, reflected in a still stream, with a distant path and flowers in the foreground.
+Tree in the Meadow features a scenic landscape with a distinctive lone tree silhouetted against a warm amber and orange sky, reflected in a still stream.
 Produced primarily in the 1920s and 1930s, it is the second most collected Noritake pattern after Azalea.
-The pattern has a romantic, Art Nouveau warmth that appeals strongly to collectors who prefer the early 20th-century Japanese aesthetic for Western markets.
 Dinner plates in excellent condition: $25 to $50.
 Complete service sets are rare due to the pattern’s age; a complete set of 8 to 12 places commands $500 to $1,500 or more.

 Morimura Brothers Pieces (Pre-Company, 1876 to 1904)